Who doesn’t love referrals?

 The question is, how do you get people to refer you?

 There are a few things you can do to boost referrals.
 You can ask people face-to-face – an inefficient (but effective) way of getting people to refer you.
 You can generate referrals through social media.
 And you can create emails that boost your referrals.

 I won’t get into a discussion about your face-to-face efforts because I’m all about both effectiveness and efficiency, and I’ll focus on using social media in another blog post.

-In this blog post, I’ll teach you how to use email to boost your referrals.
+In this blog post, I’ll teach you why referrals are important and how to use email to boost your referrals.

 First off, I must emphasize you shouldn’t ask for a referral in every email you send.
 Put yourself in the shoes of the recipient of the email.
 Would you want anyone sending you message after message only asking for referrals?
 You’d probably think all this person wants to do is use you.
 (And you would be right.)
 Soon, you’d simply start to ignore the messages, you’d send them to spam, or you’d opt out of receiving any messages from the individual.
 Not the outcome you want.

 (Some people have had success in asking for a referral in every message by putting the request in a P.S. at the end of each message or adding a line about referrals to their signature.
 These may still be off-putting to some, but most will not mind it because it’s not the focus of every message.
 However, after seeing a referral request in every email, the P.S. or signature line message will soon be ignored.)